Vienna Old Town Walking Tour, Vienna

 If you want to see them jump, go for the actual show.
 Make sure to book tickets online in advance to skip the long queues.

-If you drop into the (not too expensive) on-site cafe for a coffee, drink or snack, you can go out to the terrace, adjacent to which is a wooden enclosure where you can see the horses and their riders practice before the show - and that actually won't cost you anything.
+If you drop into the (not too expensive) on-site cafe for a coffee, drink, or snack, you can go out to the terrace, adjacent to which is a wooden enclosure where you can see the horses and their riders practice before the show - and that won't cost you anything!

 9

-Michaelplatz is a square in front of The Hofburg Imperial Palace.
-As you enter, you can't help noticing the impressive Neo-Baroque Michaelertor (Michael’s Gate) leading through the Michaelertrakt to the Hofburg’s inner courtyard.
+As you enter, you can't help noticing the impressive Neo-Baroque Michael’s Gate (Michaelertor) leading through Saint Michael's Wing (Michaelertrakt) to the Hofburg’s inner courtyard.
 On both sides of the doorway are 19th-century fountains, created by Rudolf Weyer.

-In contrast to this, overlooking Michaelerplatz, opposite the Michaelertor, is one of the most modern buildings in Vienna, called the Looshaus.
-Designed by Adolf Loos, it is now famous, although, back in the day, it was considered an eye sore for its rather simple, unadorned design.
-So much so, in fact, that when completed in 1912, the building caused so much outrage on the part of the Emperor Franz Joseph who declared that he would never use the Michaelertor ever again.
-The source of his indignation was the building’s starkly functional upper facade contrasting dramatically with the nearby fine ornate Baroque architecture.
-Today, the Looshaus is a working bank, but visitors are allowed into the lobby to view the elegant interior, which is richly clad in polished timber, green marble and mirrors.
+In the 20th century, the area saw significant developments such as the construction of Looshaus, one of the most modern buildings in Vienna at the time, designed by Adolf Loos.
+Although now famous, back in the day, it was considered an eyesore for its rather simple, unadorned design.
+So much so, in fact, that when completed in 1912, the building caused such an outrage on the part of Emperor Franz Joseph that he vowed never to use Michael’s Gate ever again.
+The cause of his indignation was the building’s starkly functional upper facade contrasting dramatically with the nearby fine ornate Baroque architecture.
+Today, the Looshaus is a working bank, but visitors are allowed into the lobby to view the elegant interior, which is richly clad in polished timber, green marble, and mirrors.

 Tip:

-Doing one of the horse-drawn carriage tours is highly recommended, a great way to see the central part of Vienna and worth the money.
+Doing one of the horse-drawn carriage tours from here is highly recommended and worth the money as a great way to see central Vienna.

 10